abdelali221/WiiRremote/README.md

 # How to use :

-The app requires a code file (codes.dat) which you neeed to create using the tool I provided (DATEditor).
+The app requires a code file (codes.dat) which you neeed to create using the tool provided (DATEditor).

-DATEditor is currently only available for Windows.

 Make sure to use the correct protocol when creating a code.